What is Crompton Collective?

 Do you take consignment or buy items?

-We do not take consignment, but we can recommend some places that do.
+We do not take consignment, or buy items but we can recommend some places that do.
 Just ask us next time you’re in the shop!

 Why don’t you allow offers on items or give discounts?